Text consolidated by Valsts valodas centrs (State

 Paragraph two of this Law.

-13. The planned aid percentage for the application of tax
+13. The planned aid interest for the application of tax

 reliefs (determined in accordance with Section 8, Paragraph one,